Adult Day Program

 The Adult Day Program further benefits the attendees, most whom are in early stages of dementia, to become familiar with the Grove facility and the staff.
 This makes any eventual transition from their homes to the Grove much easier for them and for their family members if the client ever has to be admitted to a long-term care facility.
 The Day Program ratio is 1 staff for every 4 clients.

 Perhaps one of the biggest benefits of the Adult Day Program is to the family members, especially the primary caregiver.
-One of the Day Program goals is to offset caregiver respite hours that they receive from community programs such as CCAC.
+One of the Day Program goals is to offset caregiver respite hours that they receive from other community programs.

 The effort has also been made to hold the support group meetings at the same time as the Day Program so the caregiver has the opportunity to speak with others in their situation.
 Twice a week the caregiver has the opportunity to take time to care for themselves, knowing their loved one is getting the chance to socialize, participate in activities in line with their abilities and interests and take part in a pleasurable dining experience.

 To promote a pleasurable dining experience, it is important for clients to choose their own meal from a select menu.
 It’s a time to enjoy some good food in the company of friends in a warm and inviting atmosphere.
 The baking program offers the client the chance to participate in an activity that they may not be able to do at home any longer.
 This program involves making cookies, breaks and or special seasonal items that the client can enjoy that day at their afternoon nourishment.